-- CTS Webmail

-- VPN Connection

-- Wi-Fi Access
+- CTS email - Wi-Fi access

-- Other pertinent technology questions

 For Canvas support, please contact Alex Jean-Charles at alex.jean-charles@ctschicago.edu.
 See https://ctschicago.libanswers.com/tech/faq/320788 for a complete list of contacts for other areas of technical support.

 The IT Department's business hours and response times are as follows: